Yashgrwl71/Yashgrwl71/README.md

 - 👋 Hi, I’m @Yashgrwl71
 - 👀 I’m interested in learning new tools and technique which can help me solve a business problem
-- 🌱 I’m currently learning SQL, Python, Visualization tools, Statistics
+- 🌱 I’m currently learning SQL, R, Visualization tools, Statistics
 - 💞️ I’m looking to collaborate on projects that can be highlighted on my personal website which i would be hosting via Github
 - 📫 How to reach me : Whatsapp me on +91-7000363098 or mail me on yash.agrawal7671@gmail.com